cloudfoundry/summit-training-classes/operator/site/content/labs/cf-basics.md

 - running `host bosh-lite.com` resolves to the address `10.244.0.34`
 - the `ha_proxy_z1` instance has an address of `10.244.0.34` when running `bosh vms`

+Where was the `10.244.0.34` IP specified as the one for `ha_proxy_z1`?

 As the above illustrates, Cloud Foundry defaults to using HAProxy as it's load balancer, representing the entry point into CF.

-**TODO** Verify system_domain is the same using bosh-lite with provider virtualbox

 If you don't have a fully qualified domain name, you can use a service like `xip.io` that makes any IP appear as a domain name.